geoxiyang/FluxCourse/README.md

 * UseSIFlvl2.ipynb: processing satellite SIF data
 * MODIS_demo.ipynb: Working with ORNL DAAC MODIS fixed site data

+Two keynote presentations are used in the class.
+I also provide the PDF version of each.

 A large chunk of the code that processes satellite SIF data (L2_tools.py and UseSIFlvl2.ipynb) are from Christian Frankenberg (https://github.com/cfranken/SIF_tools).